MUKILAN019/Querulous/README.md

 ## Features

 ## Contribution

-We welcome contributions to enhance and improve Surgical Excellence!
+We welcome contributions to Find Solution for Human problems!
 To contribute:

 1. Fork the repository.
 2. Clone the forked repository to your local machine.